-Our partners’ initial response will help over 4,000 people:
+Our partners’ initial response is helping over 4,000 people:

-Affording hospital treatment: About 60 to 80 of the poorest Covid-infected patients seeking treatment in Banke district have been supported by Sarwangin Sewa Samaj (SSS).
-This includes 42 patients at at Bheri Zonal hospital in Banke district – which due to its location on the border with India is on the frontline of fighting Covid-19 in Nepal – with food, medicine, and laboratory costs such as x-rays and blood tests.
+Covid-infected patients seeking treatment in Banke district have been supported by Sarwangin Sewa Samaj (SSS).
+This includes 42 patients at at Bheri Zonal hospital – which due to its location on the border with India has been on the frontline of fighting Covid-19 in Nepal – with food, medicine, and laboratory costs such as x-rays and blood tests.
 A further 50 patients living in the area were helped with PCR tests, food supplies, medicines, and transport to hospital.

 Between June and October 2020 our partners helped about 9,000 Nepalis across 8 of the districts most affected by the pandemic, including along the Indian border and in rural western communities: